istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 generate the configuration files that let mesh expansion VMs connect to the mesh.
 To prepare the cluster for mesh expansion, run the following commands on a machine with cluster admin privileges:

 1. Ensure that mesh expansion is enabled for the cluster.
-If you did not specify `--set global.meshExpansion=true` at install time with Helm, there are two options for enabling mesh expansion, depending on how you originally installed Istio on the cluster:
+If you did not specify `--set global.meshExpansion.enabled=true` at install time with Helm, there are two options for enabling mesh expansion, depending on how you originally installed Istio on the cluster: